-Step Action Result Start from the secured Claims menu.
+Step Action Result Start fr Start from the secured Claims menu.
 1 Select the Search (Void, Adjust) submenu.
 The Claim Search panel displays.
 2 Enter the appropriate search criteria.
 3 Click search.
 The Search Results panel displays.
 4 Select the professional ICN to be adjusted.
-The professional claim is displayed in detail.
-5 Click in the field(s) to update and perform update.
+The professional claim is displayed in detail 5 Click in the field(s) to update and perform update.
 6 Click adjust.
 A confirmation pop-up window appears.

-Page 94

-DXC Technology Proprietary.
-For training purposes, this document may contain PHI
+Page 94 DXC Technology Proprietary.
+For training purp © Copyright 2019 DX ooses, this document may contain PHI